fetch-kit/ffetch/README.md

 # @gkoos/ffetch

-**A production-ready TypeScript-first drop-in replacement for native fetch.**
+**A production-ready TypeScript-first drop-in replacement for native fetch, or any fetch-compatible implementation.**

+ffetch can wrap any fetch-compatible implementation (native fetch, node-fetch, undici, or framework-provided fetch), making it flexible for SSR, edge, and custom environments.

 **Key Features:**